jsdir/react-fields/docs/manual.md

 #### Form state as a single value

-The entire form state, no matter how complex it is or how many nested forms it may contain, is reduced into one immutable value.
-This form state must conform to a defined schema.
+The entire form state, no matter how complex it is or how many nested forms it may contain, is reduced into one immutable value that is replaced over time.
+This form state conforms to a defined schema.

 Both the form state and the structure of the validation errors map directly to this defined schema.
 This allows child components to introspectively know the structure of the data that they should be changing.